-After a successful pilot program at the University Center Summer 2011, the recycling program has now been expanded to serve the entire campus.
-Custodial Services began servicing the new containers in early July.
-The new program recycles more materials and is easier than before.
-Plus, the recycling program will provide both operational and environmental savings to the university.
+The University of Michigan-Dearborn utilizes a single-stream recycling program on campus.
+The program recycles more materials and is easier than ever before.
+Plus, the recycling program provides both operational and environmental savings to the University.

 Recycle All Together Now!

 All your recyclables can be placed in the same bin!
 This type of recycling is called "single-stream".
 The sorting of all the different types of materials takes place at the recycling facility.Take a look at where UM- Dearborn's Material is processed.